Official Government Website

 A: A mobile home is a structure built prior to June 15, 1976.
 A manufactured home is a structure constructed after June 15, 1976, built according to the Federal Manufactured Housing and Safety Standards Act (HUD Code).
 A manufactured home is for residential use only.
 Manufactured Homes (HUD) are regulated under the preemptive construction standards established by states and local governments.
 For an expanded definition of a manufactured home (i.e., length, size, chassis or foundation and utility requirements), see I.C. §39-4105.
 A modular building is any building, other than a manufactured or mobile home, that is of closed construction and is either entirely or substantially prefabricated or assembled at a place other than the building site.
 Modular buildings are built for residential or commercial use and the construction is regulated by the codes adopted by the state.

-Q: Who is required to apply for installation permit and/or tag for manufactured homes?
+Q: Who is required to apply for an installation permit and/or tag for manufactured homes?

 A: Either the Idaho licensed manufactured home installer or homeowner can apply for the installation permit and/or installation tag in accordance with Section 44-2202.